wangcongcong123/ttt/covid_event/README.md

 Reminders
 * Try `python finetune.py --help` or `python finetune_pt.py --help` to know the flags.
 * `finetune_pt.py` has the same set of flags as the TF one using one GPU by default.
 To manipulate the flags, have a look at the script.
-* Here we fine-tune a T5-small with GPU as an example.
+* For `finetune.py`, it fine-tunes a T5-small with GPU as an example.
 If you have more resources like TPUs to train larger models, just change flag `--use-gpu`, to `--use_tpu` and add an extra flag `--tpu_address x.x.x.x`.

 After the fine-tuning is done, the training details and model weights (checkpoints of last three epochs) can be found at `./tmp/{model_save_path}`.